38-Year-Old Pitcher – Atlanta Braves

 Jason Grilli Contract Information:

-Agreed to terms on a two-year, $6.75 million deal with the Pirates in December of 2012.
+Agreed to a two-year, $8 million deal with the Braves in December of 2014 that includes an option for a third year.

 To instantly reveal our fantasy analysis of every player – including Jason Grilli – simply subscribe now.